 Subscription

-You can let users upload records to the subscription table number by setting table.subscription.is_subscription_record
+You can let users upload records to the subscription table by setting table.subscription.is_subscription_record

 to true

-Subscription feature can useful when you are building a social media platform, blog, etc.
+The subscription feature can be useful when you are building a social media platform where users can follow each other contents and fetch their feeds.

-With the subscription feature, user can also block certain users from accessing their subscription group records.
+With the subscription feature, users can also block certain users from accessing their subscription group records.

-It can be used to track the number of subscribers of the user, feed, notify mass users, etc.
+The subscription feature can track the number of subscribers of the user, feed, notify mass users, etc.

 // User 'A' uploads record in subscription table.